 A Fruitful Relationship.

-In her job as a London escort at PalaceVIP, Jane meets with regular clients and new clients all the time.
+In her job with the London escorts agency PalaceVIP, Jane meets with regular clients and new clients all the time.
 This means that she has an existing client base that is continuing to expand, and it is a client base of mainly well-heeled business people that have an interest in art.
 If a client does buy a piece from Jason then Jane receives a commission from it, making it a relationship that is beneficial to both parties.
 In some senses it is almost a passive income for Jane as she would be meeting with her clients anyway, although there are some arrangements that need to be made should a client wish to view and purchase Jason’s work.

 As a result of Jane’s excellent networking capabilities, Jason is making a name for himself in the industry and is hoping that he will soon be able to host his own exhibition.
 Either way, the relationship has so far proved to be a success and there is no reason to think why it will not continue that way.